Use this link to jump right to the section where I talk about how Code Generator works now.

-Attempt to login to Facebook by entering your account email address or your username…and then your Facebook password.
-Then Facebook should send you an app message…sort of like a text message…which contains the Code you need to enter.
+In order to use the code generator you must first attempt to login to Facebook by entering your account email address or your username…and then your Facebook password.
+Once you’ve done that the Facebook app should send you an app message…which is sort of like a text message.
+This message contains the Code that you need to enter.

-Just drag your finger down from the top of your screen to see your ios notifications and tap on the notification message that the Facebook app generated.
+To see this message, just drag your finger down from the top of your screen and all your most recent ios notifications will be displayed.
+Tap on the notification message that the Facebook app just generated.

-As soon as you tap on the message, Facebook will generate a code and open the app to display it for you…see below.
+Below: As soon as you tap on that message, Facebook will generate a code and open the app to display it for you.

 Memorize this number and enter it wherever you were attempting to log into Facebook.

 Facebook’s Code Generator Support Pages Don’t Explain How to Use the Current Code Generator